The Evolution of GEO

 To understand where we are going, we must understand where we started.
 Traditional SEO was built on the foundation of crawling, indexing, and ranking.

 The early days were defined by algorithms like PageRank, which treated links as "votes" of confidence.
 You can read more about the history of the Google PageRank algorithm to see how the industry moved from simple keyword matching to authority-based ranking.
-The primary goal was visibility—getting your URL as high as possible in the search results.
+The primary goal was visibility - getting your URL as high as possible in the search results.

-The Generative Era: Synthesis & Answers
+The Agentic Era: Synthesis & Execution

-This process often relies on Retrieval-Augmented Generation (RAG).
+This process often relies on Retrieval-Augmented Generation (RAG) [1].
 When a user asks a question, the AI retrieves the most relevant and authoritative pieces of information from its index and uses them to construct a natural-language response.
 If your brand isn't part of that retrieval set, you are effectively invisible, regardless of where you might rank in the traditional "blue links."

 AI models don't just see words; they see entities (brands, people, products) and the relationships between them.
 GEO is the process of optimizing your digital footprint so that LLMs recognize your brand as a trusted authority on a specific topic.